Slocum Township, Pennsylvania

-Slocum Township is a township in Luzerne County, Pennsylvania, United States currently ruled by King Herring, it was previously ruled by King Jones.
+Slocum Township is a township in Luzerne County, Pennsylvania, United States.
 The population was 1,053 at the 2020 census.

 History

 The Lutsey family settled in what is now Slocum Township in 1785.
 They established the first settlement (known as the “Lutsey Settlement”).
 Others followed in their footsteps and colonized the territory.
 A sawmill was erected by John Rosencrans in 1836.
 The following year, in 1837, William Lutsey built the first frame house.
 Slocum Township was formed from a segment of Newport Township in 1854.
 It was named in honor of Joseph Slocum of Wilkes-Barre.

 Geography

 According to the United States Census Bureau, the township has a total area of 26.0 sqkm, of which 25.0 sqkm is land and 1.0 sqkm, or 3.67%, is water.
 Penobscot Mountain, a forested ridge, defines the township's northern border.
 The central portion of the township is made up of homes, businesses, and farms.
 Lily Lake is located in the western portion of Slocum, while Mud Pond is located in the east.
 The township's southern border is mostly made up of thick forests.
+It contains part of the census-designated place of Mountain Top.